DerSarco/appwrite-example/readme.md

 <img src="./readmeimg/db/db7.png" width="40%" height="40%"/>

-> Be careful, and don't try to add a document with empty fields, maybe the app will crash, i'll take care of this later 😅.
+> Be careful, and don't try to add a document with empty fields, maybe the app will crash, I'll take care of this later 😅.

 You also can watch your documents parsed in a Lazy Column in other view that i created for this purpose.